 The most coveted distinctions in Girl Scouting are the Girl Scout Bronze Award, the Girl Scout Silver Award, and the Girl Scout Gold Award.
-Girl Scouts of Rhode Island, Inc. awards these distinctions to girls who have completed exceptional projects that respond to needs within the community.
+Girl Scouts of Southeastern New England awards these distinctions to girls who have completed exceptional projects that respond to needs within the community.

 Click on the links below to access GSUSA's website for everything you need to know about the Girl Scout Gold, Silver and Bronze awards.
-But remember, please use GSRI's proposal and report forms INSTEAD OF the ones that appear on the GSUSA website.
+But remember, please use GSSNE's proposal and report forms, located here, INSTEAD OF the ones that appear on the GSUSA website.

-And, in 2013, for the second time, we sponsored a local Young Women of Distinction Awards in which a panel of judges selected the three top Gold Award projects for their extra special creativity and sustainability.
-Our 2013 Young Women of Distinction Awards winners were:
+And, in 2015, for the fourth time, we sponsored a local Young Women of Distinction Awards in which a panel of judges selected the three top Gold Award projects for their extra special creativity and sustainability.
+Our 2015 Young Women of Distinction Awards winners were:

-Click here for a video of Lindsay talking about her Gold Award project.
+Click here for a video of Laura discussing her Gold Award Project.

-Click here for a video of Alison talking about her Gold Award project.
+Click here for a video of Alexandria talking about her Gold Award Project.

 Find all the Gold Award forms you'll need on our Forms page.